jrg94/CSE5544/assignment01/README.md

 Right away we can sew there's a larger curve trending toward age 25 from both sides.
 I'm not sure why, but for whatever reason it seems this clinical data is skewed toward people in their 20s.

+Of course, the assignment said this type of graph would be boring on its own, so I decided to take my analysis a step further.
+After scanning through the data set, the only other quantitative data set I could find were the incidents (aka diagnosis flags).

+At that point, I figured it would be interesting to see if we could spot any trends between the incidents and the patient ages.
+As a result, I decided to bin a few of the incidents by count and plot them right over top of the age counts plot.

+Unfortunately, what I found was not all that interesting.
+As the number of patients per age bracket went up, so do the incidents.
+In fact, they appear to be almost directly proportional.
+No age had an frightening upticks in incidents.

+####

 ## Favorite Image